finom/vovk/README.md

 As result both lont-term and short-term the development is cheaper, faster and more effecient.

-### Why NextJS sucks?
+### Why NextJS API routes suck?

-The pros mentioned above mostly about front-end part (code used by `page.tsx`, `layout.tsx`, `template.tsx` etc), but the API route handlers provide very specific and very limited way to define API routes.
+The pros mentioned above are about front-end part (code used by `page.tsx`, `layout.tsx`, `template.tsx` etc), but the API route handlers provide very specific and very limited way to define API routes.
 Per every endpoint you're going to create a separate file called `route.ts` that exports route handlers that implement an HTTP method corresponding to their name:

 ```ts
 export async function GET() {